If you’re looking for the best Pennsylvania state parks for camping, scenery, and dog-friendly hiking adventures, this list is a great place to start!

-We have found the state park campgrounds perfect for our weekends because they are close to good hiking & just the right amount of rustic.
-Their RV spaces offer electricity (some have water & sewage, too) with a fire pit & picnic table at your site, plus a clean bathhouse & running water nearby.
+Their RV spaces offer electricity (some have water and sewage, too) with a fire pit and picnic table at your site.
+Most have bathhouses with showers and running water nearby.
 You can even reserve them in advance (up to 11 months!) for only around $30 per night.

 And Now…The List!

-I’ve visited this park my entire life, and it remains my #1 pick!
+Why we love it: I’ve visited this park my entire life, and it remains my #1 pick!

 At the end of town, down the side road past Wilderness Voyagers, you’ll find the starting point (or ending point, depending where you begin) of the challenging 70-mile long Laurel Highlands Hiking Trail (LHHT).